kawsark/terraform-gcp-compute-instance/README.md

-# Provision a compute instance in GCP
+# Provision a compute instance in GCP with SSD Persistent Disk
 This Terraform configuration provisions a compute instance in Google Cloud Platform.

 ### Notes: